SpaceBoo/TPB-scraper/README.md

 ...done
 archie@archlinux $
 ```
+# Use in data collection/automation

 An example of a scripting/automation data-collection project:
 ```bash
 TPB_scraper --top --print --range 1 100
 ```
-This command writes the details of the top 100 torrents to a file.
+This command writes the details of the top 100 torrents of the day to a file.
 Output is tab-delimited with one entry per line, ideal for importing into a database.
 ```bash
 0 12 * * * TPB_scraper --top --print  --range 1 100 > ~/TPBS/Data_Files/$(date '+%Y-%m-%d')
 ```
-As a crontab entry, data is collected daily and written to a file named for the date.
+As a crontab entry, the above line in /etc/crontab collects data daily and writes it to a file named after the date.

 # Future Development
-For future development I plan to collect data daily through the use of cron-tab entries and compile this data into a databasThis data will eventually be used for something interesting.
+For future development I plan to collect data daily through the use of cron-tab entries and compile this data into a database.
+This data will eventually be used to model the popularity of top torrents over time.
+These models may be used to optimize networks of seed-boxes by predicting the trajectory of a files' popularity and allowing the network to allocate resources to fit these predictions.

 Additional develoment:
-Add more fields including; user, date, and filesize.
+Filter by user, date, and filesize.

-Make a algorythmn to suggest the best downloads based on filesize, ratio, and seeders.

 Add error support and error codes.